awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/5_Join_Cost_Intelligence_Dashboard.md

 3. Navigate to the QuickSight console, select datasets, "Edit" and then "Save and Publish" all datasets one by one(this will also trigger a refresh).

-4. Now your Cloud Intelligence dashboards should have the correct mapping of account name to account numbers and if you're trying to enhance your dashboard via custom analises you should be able to enrich your dashboards to display and slice and dice the additional fields included such as parent OU, account status, joined method and tags.
+4. Now you can create an analysis from Cloud Intelligence Dashboards and you should have additional fields.

+You should be able to filter and slice and dice using additional fields such as parent OU, account status, joined method and tags.